GravityDarkLab/GravityDarkLab/README.md

 </p>

 - 🎓  I'm currently studying Computer Science at the Technical University of Munich.
-- 💡 I like to explore new technologies and develop software solutions.
+- 💡 I like to explore new technologies and to develop software solutions.

 ### 🛠 &nbsp;Tech Stack